For decades, traditional marketers faced a challenge while allotting their marketing budgets among various marketing channels.

 y = mx + c

 Such regression models are easy to build but largely work only for simple marketing campaigns.
-For example, using them, one can quantify the impact or value of stand-alone marketing activity on say one variable, sales or revenue.
+For example, using them, one can quantify the impact or value of a stand-alone marketing activity on a specific variable, such as sales or revenue.

-Coming back to our original question – so how does a marketer measure success today?
+Coming back to our original question, how does a marketer measure success today?

 Here’s what Natasha Moonka, Product Marketing Manager, Google Analytics team, had to say about it: “Attribution Modeling is the process of answering the following question for marketers and executives: Which channel fetches the most leads and, subsequently, revenue?
 A relentless push towards accountability has driven the adoption of ever-more-sophisticated measurement tools.